tuturulab/VariedadesMejia/README.md

 # Tutorial

-1. Open the command console and make update-database\
+1. Open the command console and make update-database
 2. Create a connections.config in the root directory, and put your connection string
+3. Select the connections.config, click properties, and select add to output